muxup/muxup-site/pages/2023q4/storing-data-in-pointers.md

-* As this list is becoming more of a list of things slightly outside the scope of this article I might as well round it off with [the XOR linked list](https://en.wikipedia.org/wiki/XOR_linked_list), which reduces the storage requirements for double linked list by exploiting the reversibility of the XOR operation.
+* As this list is becoming more of a list of things slightly outside the scope of this article I might as well round it off with [the XOR linked list](https://en.wikipedia.org/wiki/XOR_linked_list), which reduces the storage requirements for doubly linked lists by exploiting the reversibility of the XOR operation.

 ## Fin